mehrtash/PEP/README.md

 4. copy the folders imagenet_224 and imagenet_299 to the `[project_root]/intermediate/data/arrays/` folder.
 These are numpy arrays containing 50,000 validation images from ILSVRC2012.
+They are cropped and resized to sizes of 224 and 299 which are the sizes to our the ImageNet pre-trained networks that we are going to use.

 #### optional preprocessing
 Optionally, instead of running steps 3 and 4 you can create these arrays